Mixing times for exclusion processes on hypergraphs: From 4-particle exclusion to 2-particle exclusion

+In this section we shall prove Lemma \ref{L:4to2}.
 We begin by characterizing every connected hypergraph in terms of how long it takes two independent random walkers on the hypergraph to arrive onto the same edge, which then rings for one of the walkers -- a time we shall refer to as the \emph{meeting time} of the two walkers (note that we do not require the two walkers to actually occupy the same vertex).
 It will be useful to consider such times, as we will be able to couple two independent walkers with a 2-particle interchange process, up until this meeting time (see Proposition \ref{P:couplingIPwithRW} for this statement).

 Formalising this, for ${\bf y}\in V^2$, let $({\bf y}^{\mathrm{RW}}_t)_{t\ge0}$ be a realisation of RW$(2,f,G)$ with ${\bf y}^{\mathrm{RW}}_0={\bf y}$.
 Denote by $\Lambda^1$ and $\Lambda^2$ the Poisson processes used to generate the edge-ringing times for the two particles, and let $\{e^1_n\}_{n\in\mathbb{N}}$ and $\{e^2_n\}_{n\in\mathbb{N}}$ be the two sequences of edge-choices (all as in Section \ref{S:graphical}).
 Define $M^{\mathrm{RW}}({\bf y})$ to be the first time ${\bf y}^{\mathrm{RW}}_t(1)$ and ${\bf y}^{\mathrm{RW}}_t(2) $ are in the same edge which then rings in one of the processes: